-Customizing your unique view of the All Tests page
+Customizing your view of the All Tests page

-To keep test suites up to date and to update tests when they need maintenance, Rainforest has a variety of searches and filters that allow you to search and/or filter for the tests you need to access.
+To keep test suites up to date and maintained, Rainforest has a variety of searches and filters that allow you to search and/or filter for the tests you need to access.

 Customize your test view columns